HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

   )
 }}

 The median page title character count is 38 characters on both mobile and desktop.
-Interestingly, this is up from 20 characters on desktop and 21 characters on mobile from [last year’s analysis](../2019/seo#page-titles).
+Interestingly, this is up from 20 characters on desktop and 21 characters on mobile from [last year's analysis](../2019/seo#page-titles).
 The disparity between the contexts has disappeared year-over-year except within the 90th percentile wherein there is a one character disparity.

 {{ figure_markup(
   image="seo-title-character-count.png",